JimChr-R4GN4R/Secarmy-CTF-writeups/Programming/Power it Up ! (100 points)/README.md

 ########################################

-You can understand that this script can be ran at powershell compiler,so I used https://tio.run/#powershell and pasted th code there.
+You can understand that this script can be ran at powershell compiler,so I used https://tio.run/#powershell and pasted the code there.

 Output was <code>False</code> .